mandober/js-object-relationships/README.md

 * 1 compound (complex) type:
   `object`

-This is an object in the broader sense; it has many subtypes, collectively called natives or [built-in objects](#https://www.ecma-international.org/ecma-262/7.0/#sec-well-known-intrinsic-objects).
+This is an object in the broader sense; it has many subtypes, collectively called natives or [built-in objects](https://www.ecma-international.org/ecma-262/7.0/#sec-well-known-intrinsic-objects).
 Commonly used built-ins are Object, Array, Date, RegExp, Math, Function.
 Function is a callable object; String, Symbol, Number and Boolean built-ins are rarely used directly, but they are fundamental when dealing with their primitive counterpairs ("boxing"); Global object is provided by the host environment.

 ## Built-in objects

 All built-in objects have corresponding constructor functions: `Object(), Function(), Array(), String(), Regexp()`, etc.

-All constructor function have an accompanying object - their prototype object, whose subtype corresponds to the name of the constructor function: `object Object, object Function, object Array, object String, object Regexp`, etc.
+All constructor function have an accompanying object - their prototype object, whose (sub)type corresponds to the name of the constructor function: `object Object, object Function, object Array, object String, object Regexp`, etc.

 ## Prototype chain